Over 1000 places on college courses to be available for Carlow students this year

 Over 1,000 extra college places will be offered through the CAO this year.

-The Minister for Further and Higher Education, Research, Innovation and Science, Simon Harris, today (Tuesday June 28) announced the expansion, which consists of a total 1,056 targeted college places in areas such as IT, engineering and nursing.
+The Minister for Further and Higher Education, Research, Innovation and Science, Simon Harris announced the expansion, which consists of a total 1,056 targeted college places in areas such as IT, engineering and nursing.

 Speaking today, Minister Harris said, "I’m delighted to announce these additional college places as I know it is a constant concern for Leaving Cert students.
 This year we have made a real effort to make sure that they are in sought after courses, and ones that will produce graduates with the skills our country is crying out for.